pronics2004/pronics2004.github.io/README.md

 - Served as TA for Signals and Systems course which covered the fundamentals of DSP, communication and control systems.
 - Responsibilities included updating, conducting and grading lab sessions.
 - Assisted around 400 students.
-- Worked as a part-time employee (10 hours/week).

 **Research Interests**